 Concrete steps following a long-term strategy

 The fundamental purpose of the 3IN Alliance, and our ambitious long-term goal, is to co-create an innovative European University modus operandi for a better world—a world where no one is left behind.
 In our mission for a world where no one is left behind, 3IN Alliance institutions are committed to sharing and combining intellectual capacity, human and material resources, and experience and ideas in the areas of education; research, development and innovation activities; support services; and partnerships.
-This commitment takes concrete form in our joint long-term strategy comprising a step-by-step action plan to integrate all levels and functions of the 3IN Alliance institutions within a joint European University.

 The goal of the 3IN Alliance is to create new, innovative life-long learning opportunities, improve the accessibility of education, diversify the modes of mobility and enrich regional development and capacity-building.
 As such, the alliance adds value to students, teachers, researchers and partners through a shared educational strategy with strong linkages to both research and innovation and close collaboration with business and society.